 Many women receive a routine Pap test.
-But if your obstetrician-gynecologist (Ob/Gyn) calls and asks you to come back in for some further testing, it likely means there was something abnormal in your test.
-Your doctor may want to perform what's called a colposcopy to better examine your cervix (the opening of your uterus) and your vagina for disease, and possibly obtain a biopsy.
+But if your doctor calls and asks you to come back in for some further testing, it likely means there was something abnormal in your test.
+Your doctor may want to perform what's called a colposcopy to better examine your cervix (the opening of your uterus) and your vagina for disease.

-The procedure is essentially a pelvic exam that relies on an instrument called a colposcope, which has a magnifying lens and light, and is placed just outside your vaginal opening.
-If, during the colposcopy, your provider sees any tissue that looks abnormal (which could indicate precancerous changes), he or she will perform a biopsy, taking a small sample to send to a laboratory for further examination.
+A colposcopy is essentially a pelvic exam that makes use of a colposcope, a microscope-like instrument that allows doctors to view the vagina and cervix under magnification.
+The device is used to help physicians detect precancerous and cancerous tissue.
+If, during the colposcopy, your provider sees any tissue that looks abnormal, he or she will perform a biopsy.
+This means they will take a small sample to send to a laboratory for further investigation.

 “A cervical biopsy, while typically small, provides detailed information about the tissue and any potential abnormalities,” explains Sangini S. Sheth, MD, MPH, a Yale Medicine Ob/Gyn who, with her colleagues, routinely performs this diagnostic procedure.
 She wants women to know that colposcopies are safe, not very uncomfortable, and a vital way to follow up on abnormal Pap screening tests.

-For certain women, depending on age and prior history, human papillomavirus (HPV) testing may also be performed as part of cervical cancer screening.
-This is because persistent infection from high-risk (cancer-causing) strains of HPV cause the vast majority of cervical cancers.
+A Pap test or “smear” is done to screen for cervical cancer by looking for abnormal cells that are sometimes called “precancerous.”
+These cells may be the first signs of cervical cancer, which can develop years later, and therefore should be closely monitored.
+For certain women, depending on age and prior medical history, doctors may recommend human papillomavirus (HPV) testing as part of cervical cancer screening.
+This is because persistent infection from high-risk, potentially cancer-causing strains of HPV lead to the vast majority of cervical cancers.

-If your Pap or HPV test indicates certain abnormalities, your doctor may want to do a colposcopy to get a closer look and take a more targeted tissue sample.
-This request would come based on a pathology report from your Pap that indicated abnormalities.
-With a colposcope, your doctor can see abnormal blood vessels, tissue structure, color, and patterns.
-With the help of the same instrument, your physician can take a biopsy from the vagina or the cervix (and, sometimes, the vulva) for further study.
+If Pap and/or HPV tests indicate certain abnormalities, the doctor may want to do a colposcopy to get a closer look and take a more targeted tissue sample.
+With the magnification provided by a colposcope, the doctor can see abnormal blood vessels, tissue structure, color, and patterns.
+Using the same instrument, a physician can take a biopsy from the vagina or the cervix and, sometimes, the vulva, for further study.

 What does a colposcopy entail?

-You may experience mild cramps during the procedure and feel a slight pinch if a biopsy is done.
-The test should take 20 to 30 minutes and does not require anesthesia.
+Some women experience mild cramps during the procedure, and a biopsy may cause a slight pinching sensation.
+In all, the test should take 10 to 15 minutes and does not require anesthesia.

 What is recovery from a colposcopy like?

-If a biopsy is taken, you may have some mild cramping or spotting for a few days.
-You should not douche, use tampons, or have sex for one week after the procedure.
-You may take over-the-counter painkillers for any discomfort.
+If a biopsy is taken, some women experience mild cramping or spotting for a few days.
+Women should not douche, use tampons, or have sexual intercourse for at least a few days following the procedure.
+Over-the-counter painkillers can be used to relieve discomfort.

 Biopsy results are typically available in seven to 10 days.
-If abnormal tissue is present that might increase your risk of developing cervical cancer in the future, your doctor will discuss these risks and the options for close monitoring or treatment.
-If there are no abnormalities found, or only mild ones, your doctor will discuss with you the appropriate time interval for future follow up.
+Abnormal results may indicate an increased risk of developing cervical cancer in the future.
+In these cases, a doctor will discuss the findings as well as options for monitoring and treatment.
+If there are no abnormalities found, or only mild ones, the doctor will discuss the appropriate time interval for future follow up.

 What are the risks of colposcopy?